nguyenphuminh/scaling-blockchains/README.md

 State channels are superior for large payments, people should use them to transfer money if they can because of how fast and cheap it is for the purpose.
 It is just as fast as normal payment applications that you are familiar with, and above all, you don't have to pay for any transfers made in state channels, the only thing you are paying for is channel creation/settlement on-chain.
 So if you are making hundreds of money transfers, you are just paying for 1 or 2 transactions.

 However, there are several drawbacks to such protocol.
-If there are not many transactions going on, it might not be exactly useful, because it reduces `n` transactions to just 1 or 2 transactions, so if you are just making one transfer, it does not really solve anything in that case.
+If there are not many transactions going on, it might not be exactly useful.
+Since it reduces `n` transactions to just 1 or 2 transactions, if you are just making one transfer, it does not really solve anything in that case.
 Furthermore, the only thing you can do is payments across a *limited group of people* due to the protocol's reliance on multisig to work.
 If you expand it to a global level, faulty people might not agree for others to withdraw their assets, which is why such system can only be used for a group of 2-20 people.
 It is also impossible to build many types of applications just by using channels, because again, it's limited to a group of parties, so something like a complex decentralized lending protocol which relies on global consensus is not possible.

 In practice, this type of scaling solution is very popular towards high-end Bitcoin users.
 Any serious Bitcoin user who has dig deep enough would know about Lightning Network and use it for normal payments.